Faren-d/Common-issues-python-packages/README.md

 The ```__package__``` variable is a special string variable that contains the package name of the current module.
 It helps Python understand the module's location in the package hierarchy.

-### "ImportError: attempted relative import with no known parent package" error:
+### "ImportError: attempted relative import with no known parent package"

 1. This typically happens when you try to use relative imports (like from .. import something) but Python can't determine the package structure